-Egg binding leaves female parrots (hens) unable to expel eggs from their bodies.
-They develop abdominal swelling where the egg is stuck, straining to push it out of their bodies.
+Egg binding leaves a female parrot (hen) unable to expel eggs from her body.
+The hen will develop abdominal swelling where the egg is stuck, straining to push it out of her body.

 Egg-bound parrots develop rapid or labored breathing, fluffed-up feathers, lameness, constipation, diarrhea, prolapse, and a loss of appetite.

 A parrot can recover if dystocia is treated early, but many owners make the mistake of thinking the problem with resolve itself.
 Unfortunately, left unresolved, egg binding can be life-threatening.